What is Grass-Fed Whey Protein?

 It may not be the most popular point of view.
 Still, history shows that humanity, with our insatiable desire for abundance, is the force that has pushed alternative diets onto one of our planet’s most precious resources, cows.

-As the progression away from grass-fed natural diets continues for our dairy cattle, the concentration of macronutrients within our milk produced continues to decline.
+As the progression away from grass-fed natural diets continues for our dairy cattle, macronutrient concentrations within available milk supplies continue to decline.

 Grassfed Whey Vs. Standard Whey

 As you may know, whey protein originates from bovine milk.
-To fully appreciate how there is such a huge difference in 2020 in the nutrient content of a standard mass-produced plastic tub of whey compared to an authentic grass-fed whey, let's run through a brief history.
+To fully appreciate why there is such a huge difference in the nutrient content of a standard mass-produced plastic tub of whey today compared to an authentic grass-fed whey, let's run through a brief history.

 Sadly, most production decisions that impact animal welfare are rooted in supply and demand economic theory.
-In this case, since dairy became a commodity for trading, post world war two, farmers in the USA became incentivized to produce a milk supply to feed the United States, and also many countries around the world.
+In this case, since dairy became a commodity for trading post World War II, farmers in the USA became incentivized to produce a milk supply to feed the United States and many countries worldwide.

-During the last half of the 1940s, the United States was sitting on a massive surplus of nitrogen in dire need of repurposing as the war was no longer driving demand for the continued production of weapons & ammunition.
+During the last half of the 1940s, the United States was sitting on a massive surplus of nitrogen in dire need of repurposing.
+The war was no longer driving demand for the continued production of weapons & ammunition.

 With a landfill mentality, the initial thought was to bury the chemicals.
-At this time, however, an agricultural solution presented itself in the form of a crop that consumes vast quantities of nitrogen well above and beyond the demand of green grasslands.
-This nitrogen consuming crop is corn.
+At this time, however, an agricultural solution presented itself in the form of a crop that consumes vast quantities of nitrogen well above and beyond green grasslands' demand.
+This nitrogen-consuming crop is corn.

 From Grass-Fed to Corn & Grain-Fed